pablorutschmann/3DPopSynthesis/CodeBase/README.md

 ./3DPopSyn system_0000/inputs system_0000/outputs history.txt
 ```

-If the code has been run but crashed before finishing, it can be restarted by entering the same command again.
-The code
+If the code has been run but crashed or ended before finishing, it can be restarted by entering the same command again.
-automatically detects the last state and continues from there.
+The code automatically detects the last state and continues from there.

 ### Output Files